the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 # leanpub-end-insert
 ~~~~~~~

-Refactoring code like this from more to less (or less to more) lines comes always with the tradeoff for readability.
-While you don't want to have your code too much condensed, because makes it less readable due to lots of dot notations, chained methods, and none existent intermediate descriptive variable names, you don't want to leave your code too bloated where each line only serves one atomic purpose and it gets difficult for someone to see the forest for the trees.
+Refactoring code like this from more to less (or less to more) lines comes always with the readability tradeoff.
+While you don't want to have your code too much condensed -- because it makes it less readable due to lots of dot notations, chained methods, and none existent intermediate descriptive variable names -- you don't want to leave your code too bloated where each line only serves one atomic purpose where it gets difficult for someone to see the forest for the trees.
 In the end, always ask yourself whether you would be comfortable reading and understanding your code after months have passed and whether your teammates working on the same codebase would feel the same way.
-For example, one could a "genius" coder and put everything in one operation:
+For example, one could be a "ninja" coder and put everything in one operation:

 {title="index.js",lang="javascript"}
 ~~~~~~~